-ANSI Z136.1-2014 is a standard by the Laser Institute of America (LIA).
-The LIA is responsible for several other standards regarding laser applications and safety, including:
+ANSI Z136.1-2014 is an American National Standard published by the Laser Institute of America (LIA).
+LIA serves as the Secretariat of ASC Z136, which develops several other standards regarding laser applications and safety, including:

 ANSI Z136.2-2012: American National Standard for Safe Use of Optical Fiber Communication Systems Utilizing Laser Diode and LED Sources